 Roommates can affect each others' lives personally and financially.
 Roommates who sign one lease are "jointly and severally liable" under that agreement (more info here).
-This means that any or all roommates can be held responsible when one does something wrong like not pay rent, violate a lease clause, or damage the apartment.
+This means that any or all roommates can be held responsible when one does something wrong like not paying rent, violating a lease clause, or damaging the apartment.
 Very little tenant-landlord law deals with roommates, so choose your roommates carefully and work with them if problems come up.

 If you will be living with people you do not know, ask the landlord to let you sign a separate lease.
 The lease should make you responsible only for your share of the rent and for damages caused by you or your guests.
 Landlords may, but do not have to, let you and your roommates sign separate leases.

 Do not assume that a best friend will make a great roommate.
 After you move in, you may find you have different ideas about cleaning, parties, bills, or other issues which could become major problems.
 By then, your only options will be to negotiate some compromises, sublet, wait until the lease ends, or hope your landlord put an illegal clause in your lease that makes it void and unenforceable.
 See Ending a Lease for more information.
 Wis.
 Stat.
 704.44

 To prevent roommate conflicts, you should discuss the issues below with all prospective roommates and sign a roommate agreement.